Common formatting problems

 Fonts Sizes and Styles

-In Microsoft Word and page layout software, the look of the text is controlled by Styles.
-Styles can be configured to control the font style, size, bold, italic, and all the font variations available.
+In Microsoft Word and page layout software, Styles control the look of the text.
+Styles allow users to control the font style, size, bold, italic, and all the font variations available.
 A style also sets the paragraph indent, spacing, paragraph spacing, and lots of other factors.
-What most people don’t know is the cause of most formatting problems is that one style can be dependent on another style in a couple of ways.
+What most people don’t know is that one style can be dependent on another style in a couple of ways.

 The first way styles affect each other is the ‘Style based on’ setting.
 Making changes to this base setting will automatically make changes to all the styles with the same base.
 This happens with no notice and can make fonts change for no apparent reason.

-The other is the ‘Styles following paragraph’ that controls what style is used after a paragraph return.
+The ‘Styles following paragraph’ setting determines which style to use after a paragraph return.
 With each new style, a new following style can introduce a jumbled mix of styles with different paragraph indents and font settings.
 To avoid this problem, it is important to check each style for what style will follow it.
 The safest option is to choose the same style to follow and learn to make any style changes by selection from the STYLE menu before typing.

 How to set a style to keep the same style after each return: I prefer to create a new style and use it consistently throughout the document.
 Here is how: On the top menu click on 'Format' and choose 'Style and Formatting'.
 A window will open that shows a list of different styles available.
 Click the 'New Style' button.
 Under Properties, make the settings as follows: Name: Body Text.
 Style type: Paragraph Style based on: (No Style) This keeps the new style from changing when changes are made to the base style.
 Style following paragraph: Body Text This makes sure the style stays the same after a paragraph return.
 Note: 'Normal' is the default built in style that it is used universally throughout all your Word documents, so beware that making changes to the 'Normal' style can cause other documents to change when they are reopened.